 Le Marais District & Place Des Vosges- Paris

-The Place des Vosges lies in the heart of the fashionable Marais district, not far from the new Bastille opera.
+The Vosges Square lies in the heart of the fashionable Marais district, not far from the new Bastille opera.
 King Henri IV decided its construction at the beginning of the 17th century.
 The Place des Vosges has a brick and stone architecture unique in Paris.
 It also features an homogeneous square design and lovely arcades.
 Surrounded by the arcades of splendid palaces, it was aoriginally called ‘La Place Royale’, in 1612, it received its present name after the Revolution.

 back to the monuments